ketanpandey01/Titanic-Survival-Prediction/README.md

 Applying machine learning tools to predict which passengers survived the sinking of the RMS Titanic.

 # Project Description
-This is the part of the kaggle competition:<a href="https://www.kaggle.com/c/titanic/overview/description">Titanic: Machine Learning from Disaster</a>
+This is the part of the kaggle competition <a href="https://www.kaggle.com/c/titanic/overview/description">Titanic: Machine Learning from Disaster</a>